Chloe Kim falls short of Olympic three-peat, taking silver as Choi Gaon wins women's halfpipe

 LIVIGNO, Italy (AP) — Chloe Kim fell short in her bid to become the first Olympic snowboarder to win three consecutive gold medals, finishing second to Choi Gaon of South Korea in the women's halfpipe on Thursday.

-The 17-year-old Choi dethroned the two-time defending champion with a score of 90.25 on her final run.
+Choi dethroned the two-time defending champion after she bounced back from an ugly crash that had silenced the crowd.
+The 17-year-old drew another gasp when she jumped into the lead with a score of 90.25 on her final run.

-Kim had one more shot to get back on top but the 25-year-old American wiped out on her last of three runs to settle for silver.
+Kim had one more shot to get back on top, but the 25-year-old American wiped out on her final run and settled for silver.
 Japan’s Mitsuki Ono claimed bronze.

+Kim, whose parents emigrated to the U.S. from South Korea, had encouraged Choi throughout her young career.
+Now she has handed over the Olympic title to the teenager she inspired.

+“It’s all about passing the torch, so there’s no one else I would have rather stood next to on the podium than her,” Kim said.
+“I’m so proud of her and I’m so excited to see what she does next.”

-Choi took a hard tumble on her first run before stunning Kim and the rest of the crowd gathered on a snowy night in the Italian Alps.
-Choi slammed into the incline of the halfpipe and slid to the middle of the course, where she remained for several minutes.
+Choi's chances in the final looked to be in jeopardy when she slammed into the incline of the halfpipe and slid to the middle of the course, where she remained for several minutes.
 After being attended to by medical staff, she rode off the course unassisted.

+“After I took my first half I thought, ‘Do I need to give up?’”
+Choi said.
+“I cried, clenched my teeth, and started walking and felt the energy came back into my legs.
+I thought I can keep trying and I could get back into these Games.”

 It wasn't clear that she would even come back for her second run, but she did and got it down.
 Then came her turn down the halfpipe that was good for gold.